Diamond color is a primary attribute that determines rarity and cost.

-With today’s technological advancement, there exists a number of treatments and enhancements that can alter a diamond’s appearance completely.
-Some of these methods can permanently change the diamond, whilst others are only temporary measures.
+With advances in technology, there are various types of treatments and enhancements that can be used to alter a diamond’s color completely.
+Some of these methods will permanently change the diamond’s appearance, whilst others are only temporary measures.

 The use of treatments to artificially enhance or generate color in a diamond is one such viable solution.
 In the following paragraphs, I’ll be explaining the types of color treatments that are commonly used in the industry.